Staff growth and development

 How do we support and grow our staff?

-We are dedicated to providing continued professional development for all staff including:
+We are dedicated to supporting all staff, both personally and professionally, including:

 - Weekly in-house CPD for all teachers and Learning Support Assistants.